qubick/HFI-controller/README.md

-Reprap 3D printer controller for HFI in Javascript
+`Reprap 3D printer controller for HFI in Javascript

+`To do

+`` browserify main.js
+`` connect serialPort